dpottavio/CombatDen/steam.md

 [*] Configurable mission parameters.
 [*] 6 randomized mission types complete with briefing.
 [*] Multi terrain support.
 See Combat Den collection for full list.
+[*] Support for RHSAFRF, RHSUSAF, and ProjectOPFOR.
+[/list]

+[h1]RHS Support[/h1]
+Loading RHS based mods will replace default factions.
+It is recommend to install RHSAFRF, RHSUSAF, and ProjectOPFOR together.
+However, this is not necessary.
+[list]
+[*] RHSAFRF loaded will replace CSAT forces with Russia.
+[*] RHSUSAF loaded will replace NATO forces with USMC.
+[*] ProjectOPFOR loaded will add various enemy factions depending on the terrian.
 [/list]

 [h1]How can I play?[/h1]